yuce/pyswip/README.md

 **Please fill out the
 [PySwip in 2020 Survey](https://docs.google.com/forms/d/1trve34aLw61PkgWfoBjtbgVsO1wno-eUk0F5mSVtHOw/edit).** That will help us provide the features you want and resolve the problems with PySwip.

 ---

+## The End of Python 2 Support

+Python 2 has reached end of life on January 1st, 2020 as documented [here](https://www.python.org/doc/sunset-python-2/).
+So, PySwip 0.2.10 will be the last version which officially supports Python 2.

+Do you still require Python 2 support?
+Let us know at: https://github.com/yuce/pyswip/issues/94

+---